HyperVectors/RATS/ratspy/README.md

 ```

 ## Development notes

+### Manual Build instructions
+1. Clone the repository
+2. cd to the `ratspy` directory
+3. Install all required Python packages from `requirements.txt` in a virtual environment of your choice: `pip install -r requirements.txt`
+4. Now, to build the project, use maturin: `maturin develop -r`
+   - Maturin automatically installs the resulting binary in your Python environment

 ### Stub file generation
 To automatically generate a stub file (`ratspy.pyi`) for the package, run `cargo run --bin stub_gen`.

 This will expose Rust documentation comments to the Python side as docstrings.

 ### Sphinx Documentation
-To generate the Sphinx documentation, make sure that the package is installed through, e.g., maturin, and then run make html in the `docs` directory.
+To generate the Sphinx documentation, make sure that the package is installed through, e.g., maturin, and then run `make html` in the `docs` directory.
 The resulting HTML files will be in `docs/_build/html`.

 You also need to install the documentation dependencies from `docs/requirements.txt`.